dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.0.0**

+*   Added an optional Task Description field for each task on a sheet
+*   When viewing a sheet, each task is now split to its own table, or table-styled div layout, and only columns applicable to that task are shown.
+For example, if there are no Item Details or Quantities for a task, those columns will no longer be shown.
+*   Task start and end times are now shown under the date in the "header" area of each task, and only if they are set for that task.
+They are no longer shown as columns in the signups list table.
+This gives more space per column on the screen for the shown columns, and allows more room for extensions that add additional columns to the signups list display.
+*   Added a PTA Block (under widgets group) to create sign up sheet shortcodes using the Gutenberg editor
+*   Added new show_date_start and show_date_end arguments to the shortcode to allow to remove one or both of those columns from the main sheet list
+*   Added the jQuery DataTables plugin for viewing signups in the Admin dashboard, and included functionality for export to CSV, Excel, PDF, or Print.
+Columns can be hidden/shown, rearranged, and data can be filtered and sorted however you like before you export or print.
+This now replaces the old "Export To CSV" button and function on the admin View Signups page.
+*   Cleanup and simplify some CSS for div output mode
+*   Moved the "Clear" column for individual sheets view to be after the Item Details and Item Quantity columns, so that it's always at the end of each row
+*   No longer show an empty clear column if not allowing clear for a sheet, or if within the minimum time allowed for clear.
+*   Clear column will now ALWAYS be shown to admin and signup sheet manager users on public side for easy clearing of signups (if showing individual signups in a task list)
+*   Added search box to Admin All Sheets page to search for sheets on the sheet title.
+*   Added Visibility and Sheet Type filters to Admin All Sheet list page.
+*   Some code re-organizing and rewriting
+*   Additional hooks to allow new extensions
+*   Rename "timepicker" class for admin task time selector to avoid conflicts with other time pickers using the same class name with different timepicker scripts
+*   Korean translation added, courtesy of Jeehyo Chung and Julia Choi

 **Version 2.4.3**

 *   Added a FROM email address field to the admin Email Volunteers page so you can specify a from email address that matches your sending domain instead of using the email of the logged in user.